-All of those things help to keep the property safe.
-However, there are more aspects of my business that need protection, things I consider to be more valuable than mere pieces of equipment.
+All of those things help to keep the property safe; however, there are more aspects of my business that need protection, things I consider to be more valuable than mere pieces of equipment.

 What is ransomware?

-Once the user’s computer, laptop, smartphone or tablet is infected, they basically have only two options: Pay the ransom to receive the decryption code, or lose access to everything stored on their hard drive.
+Once the user’s computer, laptop, smartphone or tablet is infected, they basically have only two options: Pay the ransom to receive the decryption code or lose access to everything stored on their hard drive.

-Last year alone, cybercriminals were able to earn $1B by spreading ransomware.
-If you’re a business owner, and you don’t find this number shocking, there’s a good chance you’re not taking the threat of ransomware seriously.
-It’s not a matter of if your small business will be hit, it’s a matter of when.
+Last year alone, cybercriminals were able to earn $1 billion by spreading ransomware.
+If you’re a business owner and don’t find this amount shocking, there’s a good chance you’re not taking the threat of ransomware seriously.
+It’s not a matter of if your small business will be hit — it’s a matter of when.

 Protecting your business against ransomware